LassiLuukkonen/Concurrent-Hangman/README.md

 # Concurrent-Hangman
 A networked multiplayer word-guessing game implemented using custom concurrency objects.
-This project was originally part of a university course about concurrency.
+This project was originally part of a university course about concurrency held in 2021.

 ## How to run?
 1. Install sbt